Indezine Logo

 Change the view to Slide Sorter and select the slide or slides to be duplicated, as shown in Figure 5, below.

-Slides to be duplicated selected within the Slide Sorter view
+Slides selected within Slide Sorter view

 You can now duplicate the selected slide(s) using any of the following three methods: